awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **To create your cluster with the AWS CLI**

-Replace all *example values* in the steps of this procedure with your own values\.
+Replace all `example values` in the steps of this procedure with your own values\.

 1. Run the following commands to set some variables used in later steps\.
 Replace `region-code` with the AWS Region that you want to deploy your resources in\.
 The value can be any AWS Region that is supported by Amazon EKS\.
 For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
 Replace `my-cluster` with a name for your cluster\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 100 characters\.
-Replace *my\-nodegroup* with a name for your node group\.
-The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
-It must start with an alphabetic character and can't be longer than 100 characters\.
+Replace `my-nodegroup` with a name for your node group\.
+The node group name can't be longer than 63 characters\.
+It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
 Replace `111122223333` with your account ID\.

    ```
    export region_code=region-code